-You might have noticed I haven’t posted an Instant Pot recipe in a while.
+I haven’t posted an Instant Pot recipe in a while.
 I was in Georgia, visiting over the holidays, and no Instant Pot.
 Honestly, I went through withdrawal!
-But when I got back, and met a friend at Panera, I knew exactly what I wanted to make next!
+Once home I met a friend at Panera, and I knew exactly what I wanted to make next!
 A 30 Minute Total Time Instant Pot Roast Medium Rare.
 So I could copycat the famous Panera Steak & White Cheddar Panini.

-Or so I could make a few other things!
-This was the same friend I cooked with when we made the Roasted Sweet Potato and Brussels Sprouts and the Broccoli, Ham & Cheese Quiche.
+My friend and I got together, and we made the Roasted Sweet Potato and Brussels Sprouts, and this Broccoli, Ham & Cheese Quiche.
 The best thing we did that day was recreate Panera’s Steak & White Cheddar Panini.
-And then later in the week, I made French Dips (a childhood fave!)
-The French Dips are included in the recipe, below) and they were pretty awesome, too.
+And later in the week, I made French Dips (a childhood fave!)
+The French Dips are included in the recipe (below), and they were pretty awesome, too.

 About 30 Minute Total Time Instant Pot Roast:

-First, before we could make either sandwich, we needed the beef!
+Before we could make either sandwich, we needed the beef!
 Let’s talk about the 30 Minute Total Time Instant Pot Roast.
-It’s like the “Mother” recipe and the Panini & French Dip, the “child” recipes, so making this roast was really utilizing planned leftovers.
+It’s like the “Mother” recipe and the Panini & French Dip, the “child” recipes, so making this roast was utilizing planned leftovers.

-While we’re mentioning leftovers, there are lots of other ways to refashion your Leftover Beef, too.
-Leftover Roast is like the gift that keeps on giving, if you know how to use it and work with it.
-If you’re interested, make sure you click that link!
+Speaking of leftovers, there are so many ways to refashion Leftover Steak and Roast.
+Leftover Roast is the gift that keeps on giving if you know how to work with it.
+If you’re interested, just click for more ideas on what to do with leftover roast beef.

 But back to this roast.
 Rump Roast was on sale, two for one, so it was an obvious no-brainer.
-The Rump usually isn’t my first choice in a roast.
+The Rump usually isn’t my first choice.
 It’s a little dense, it’s lean, and if it’s not perfectly cooked and on the rare side, it can be dry, tough & chewy.
 On the plus side: the price was great, and when cooked just right, it can be fantastic.
 And as you can see, the Instant Pot cooks up that roast just right.

 Cooking 30 Minute Total Time Instant Pot Roast:

 There is no peeking with the Instant Pot, so it helps to have a little flexibility in your expectations.
-There’s a range of doneness when a roast comes out of the Instant Pot, but if rare isn’t your thing, slice and immerse those slices in the au jus in the bottom of the pot to gently cook a minute or two longer in the residual heat.
-That will gently cook it to your desired wellness and still keep it tender.
+There’s a range of doneness when a roast comes out of the Instant Pot, but if rare isn’t your thing, slice and immerse those slices in the au jus in the bottom of the pot to gently cook through in the residual heat.
+That slow heat will keep it tender and bring it up to your desired doneness.

-When pressure cooking, the timing isn’t just about weight, it’s also about shape.
+When pressure cooking, the timing isn’t just about weight; it’s also about shape.
 Thicker roasts will be less rare than smaller ones, even when cooked for the same amount of time.
 It’s really counter-intuitive – you might expect that a thicker roast would be rarer.
 After all, it would be if it were cooked in the oven.
+In reality, in the pressure cooker, different shapes and sizes can mean that the time it takes the cooker to come up to temperature can vary.

 The Roast:

-Let’s talk first about the on sale Rump roast I used.
 The Rump Roast is a cut from the Bottom Round, found on the rear leg of the cow.
 That’s a pretty big muscle.
-You have basically three options for cooking:
+You have three options for cooking:

-- Braise it, like this Slow Cooker Barbacoa, in a slow or pressure cooker or in the oven until it is literally falling apart.
+- Braise it, like this Slow Cooker Barbacoa, in a slow cooker, pressure cooker, or in the oven until it is literally falling apart.
+The drier Rump (or any cut from the Round) is not the first choice, but the juices or gravy save it

-- Slice it and pound the heck out of it, like I do for several recipes for other parts of the Round, for instance Chicken Fried Steak & Beef Roulades.
+- Slice and pound it for recipes like Chicken Fried Steak, Swiss Steak & Beef Roulades.
 (See my Beef menu.)

-- Sear it, roast it (or in this case, pressure cook it) until it’s just medium rare.
-You can go rarer, but going to the point of medium or over is going to give you dry, tasteless beef.
+- Sear it, roast (or pressure cook) until medium rare.
+Rare is ok, too, but going to medium or above will give dry, tasteless beef.
 Sharpen up those knives and slice thinly against the grain.

-As you can see, The Instant Pot came to the rescue, turning out a gorgeous, medium rare roast.
+The Instant Pot turned out a gorgeous, medium-rare roast.
 In minutes.
-And along with that beef came a flavorful, onion-y au jus for dipping and caramelized onions to lay on top of the French Dips.
-I was very happy with the way my Instant Pot turned that cheap cut into something gorgeous: my Instant Pot Roast Beef.
+And there is lots of flavorful, onion-y au jus for dipping and caramelized onions to lay on top of the French Dips.
+The IP turned this cheap cut into something gorgeous.

 Saving Money:

-Since these roasts were about 6 pounds, I divided the one I used into two.
-You’ll generally want to count on about 6 ounces per person, and a little less when refashioning into something like sandwiches.
+These roasts were about 6 pounds; I divided the one I used into two.
+Count on about 6 ounces per person; a little less when refashioning into something like sandwiches.
 Two & half pounds = 40 ounces.
-Divided by 6 ounces per person, it’s 6 1/2 servings.
-Three pounds would be 8 servings.
+Divided by 6 ounces, it’s 6 1/2 servings.
+Three pounds is 8 servings.

-That’s enough for a meal and a few leftovers especially if those meals/leftovers are cost conscious like my French Dips and Panera Copycats were..
-And leftovers let you “cost average” the price of this beef over two meals.
+That’s enough for a meal and a few leftovers, especially if those meals/leftovers are cost-conscious like my French Dips and Panera Copycats were.
+Leftovers let you “cost average” the price of this beef over two meals.
 That’s economizing for the win!

-While sales on beef sometimes happen sporadically, there are times of the year when you might expect to find some great sales.
-And FYI, that is generally NOT going to be in the summer months when the more inexpensive areas of the beef that would normally be cut into roasts are often used to meet the summertime’s increased demand for ground beef.
+While sales on beef are sometimes sporadic, there are times when you can expect to find some great sales.
+And FYI, that is generally NOT going to be in the summer.
+In the summer, a good portion of the less expensive cuts are often used to meet increased demand for ground beef.

-Bottom line to save money, get yourself a freezer and pay attention to the cycyles of sales.
+Bottom line: to save money, get yourself a freezer and pay attention to the cycles of sales.
 Stock up at a low.

 Print30 Minute (total time) Instant Pot Roast Medium Rare